ugurkorkmaz/base/README.md

 The "services" directory holds microservices that make up the core functionality of the application.
 Here are the services:

--   [Backend Service](/services/backend): This service contains the backend logic of the application.
+-   [Todo Service](/services/todo): This service contains the Todo logic of the application.
 It is responsible for handling data processing and business logic.

 -   [Frontend Service](/services/frontend): The frontend service is responsible for the user interface of the application.
 It handles rendering and user interactions.